15 Ewes. Suffolk, Romney, and Natural Colored breeding stock, custom-processed freezer lamb, and 4-H project lambs.

 Custom spun hand-dyed yarn; plus, hand-knit sweaters, hats, neck warmers, shawls, etc.

-Emily is a full-time Professional sheep shearer working in and around Frederick, Carroll, Howard and Baltimore Counties, the eastern shore, throughout Maryland, and surrounding states.
+Emily is a full-time Professional sheep shearer working throughout Maryland, and surrounding states.
 Care is taken to provide a quality wool clip as well as provide a good shearing experience for all.

 Feel free to call or e-mail at any time to schedule a shearing date (the earlier the better), or if you have any questions.
 Please visit my website listed above, to read more about the services.

-Has access to fleeces and can help refer spinners to breeders with fleeces if she does not have what you are looking for.
+Emily has access to bulk wool and fleeces and can help refer spinners to breeders with fleeces if she does not have what you are looking for.
 Emily also helps smaller producers find and lease rams for breeding.
 Contact Emily for more information.

 Chestnut Creek Farm was established in 2005 by Jeffrey and Jan White.
 The 64-acre farm located in Carroll County is compromised of rolling forested hills, flat lowland meadows, fields in production, a fish pond, and several streams.
 The majority of tillable acreage is kept in corn and soybeans using no-till farming.